Linnean Society of London: Membership

-Fellowship requires nomination by at least one fellow, and election by a minimum of two-thirds of those electors voting.
-Fellows may employ the post-nominal letters 'FLS'.
 Fellowship is open to both professional scientists and to amateur naturalists who have shown active interest in natural history and allied disciplines.
 Having authored relevant publications is an advantage, but not a necessity, for election.
-Following election, new fellows must be formally admitted, in person at a meeting of the society, before they are able to vote in society elections.
-Admission takes the form of signing the membership book, and thereby agreeing to an obligation to abide by the statutes of the society.
-Following this the new fellow is taken by the hand by the president, who recites a formula of admission to the fellowship.
+Prior to November 2024, fellowship required nomination by at least one fellow, and election by a minimum of two-thirds of those electors voting.
+Following election, new fellows had to be formally admitted, in person at a meeting of the society, before they were able to vote in society elections.
+Admission took the form of signing the membership book, and thereby agreeing to an obligation to abide by the statutes of the society.
+Following this the new fellow was taken by the hand by the president, who recited a formula of admission to the fellowship.

 Other forms of membership exist: 'Associate' (or 'ALS'), for supporters of the society who do not wish to submit to the formal election process for fellowship, and 'Student Associate', for those registered as students at a place of tertiary education.
 Associate members may apply for election to the fellowship at any time.

-Finally, there are three types of membership that are prestigious and strictly limited in number: 'Fellow honoris causa, 'Foreign', and lastly, 'Honorary'.
-These forms of membership are bestowed following election by the fellowship at the annual Anniversary Meeting in May.
+The Linnean Society’s Council may, from time to time, invite persons who champion and support the object of the Society to accept the role of Vice-Patron of the Society.
+The role of Vice-Patron was established in November 2024 when the Society’s revised Charter and Bye-Laws became operational.
+Vice-Patrons were previously known as Honorary Members.

+As of November 2024, applications for fellowship will be considered by a newly instigated 'Fellowship Committee'.
+Existing fellows may make a formal objection to the admittance of any prospective fellow.
+Election to fellowship is via an application supported by named referees.
+The fellowship committee reports to the council of the society on the suitability of applicants.
+After approval at a society meeting, applicants will be deemed elected as fellows.
+Fellows may employ the post-nominal letters 'FLS'.
+Honorary Fellows are limited to 75 in number and nominated by the Society’s Council for election by the Society’s Fellowship.
+The role of Honorary Fellow was established in May 2025 following the Society’s revised Charter and Bye-Laws becoming operational in November 2024.
+Honorary Fellows were previously known as Fellows honoris causa for British subjects, or Foreign Members for non-British subjects.